GET STARTED | Get Your Fair Cash Offer Today

 Appearance: Brown, dark gray, or black; dense suede-like colonies

 Alternaria is one of the most common allergenic molds and a leading trigger of asthma attacks.
 Ulocladium requires extremely damp conditions and is often a sign of persistent, serious water problems.
-Both are frequently found in Buffalo homes with chronic moisture issues and are often mistaken for black mold.
+Both are frequently found in Buffalo homes with chronic moisture issues.

 White Mold